California Code § 102417(a): Licensee Presence Required

 Frequently Asked Questions

-This regulation requires the licensee to be physically present in the family child care home and ensure children are supervised at all times.
-If the licensee must be temporarily absent, a qualified substitute must provide care and supervision.
-These temporary absences cannot exceed 20% of the facility's daily operating hours (for example, if you operate 10 hours per day, you can only be absent a maximum of 2 hours).
+California Code 102417(a) requires the licensee to be physically present in the family child care home and to ensure children are supervised at all times during operating hours.
+When you must step out, you need a qualified substitute who meets all CCLD requirements, including fingerprint clearance and CPR certification.
+Your temporary absences cannot exceed 20% of your operating hours on any single day, which means on a 10-hour day, you get a maximum of two hours away total.

 How common is this citation?